Some of you who visit my Facebook page may know I’ve been battling severe iron deficiency as of late.

 Take a Whiff

 Jasmine increases beta waves, which make you more awake and alert.
 Keep a solid jasmine fragrance in your handbag.
 Or take a whiff of an energizing essential oil like Peppermint!
 Studies show that sniffing peppermint immediately improves both athletes’ running speed and office workers’ typing speed.
 Its scent boosts motivation and concentration.
-So grab an infusion of peppermint, whether it’s breath mints, lip gloss, or hand lotion.
+So grab an infusion of peppermint, whether it’s essential oil, breath mints, lip gloss, or hand lotion.
 Orange, lemon and cinnamon are also energy-boosting scents.

 Take A Bite Out Of Life